jhare113/running_predictor/running_predictor.md

 This simple model explains much of the variability in my racing pace with a fairly high degree of confidence.
 It seems that how much I train for a race does indeed have a direct and measurable impact on my performance.
-Adjusting for the length of the race, Every kilometer I run in the twelve weeks prior to the race results in an improvement of .17 seconds per kilometer (with a 95% confidence interval between .10 and .24 seconds).
+Adjusting for the length of the race, every kilometer I run in the twelve weeks prior to the race results in an improvement of .17 seconds per kilometer (with a 95% confidence interval between .10 and .24 seconds).